 We welcome service animals and reserve seats with ample adjacent space for the service animal.

 The Wolf Humanities Center will gladly provide ASL interpretation at any of the in-person or online public events we host.
 If at all possible, we appreciate requests be submitted with at least two weeks notice.

 Seating Close to Stage or Speakers

-Seating Close to Stage.
-If you would like to sit near the stage for optimal viewing of the ASL interpreters or lip reading, we are happy to reserve seats for you and your guests.
-To reserve a seat through Eventbrite, check the box next to "Reserved Seating for Deaf/Hard-of-Hearing” on the event page, then click "Register."
-We are also happy to reserve your seats by phone or email.
+If you would like to sit near the stage for optimal viewing of the ASL interpreters or lip-reading, or to be near the auditoriums' speakers, we are happy to reserve seats for you and your guests.
+Advance notice requested.

-Seating Near the Stage.
 We are happy to reserve seats close to the stage for any guests with low vision and their companions.
-Please email or call the Wolf Center staff in advance of the event, so we can ensure that proper accommodations can be made.
+Please contact the Wolf team in advance of the event, so we can ensure that proper accommodations can be made.